supersaiyan245/FacebookClone/README.md

 ## Overview

-_**Facebook Clone** I am making a clone of the popular social media site known as Facebook.
+I am making a clone of the popular social media site known as Facebook.
 My clone will only have minimal features that are active on Facebook's Home Page.

 <br>

 ## MVP

-> My MVP will have a functional Facebook page with where anyone can post and comment with making an account
+> My MVP will have a functional Facebook page with where a user can make a post

 <br>